JorgeEliasGarcia/xView-Recognition-Object-Detection/README.md

 - Well suited for detection tasks where efficiency matters.

 ### Training Setup
-- Initialize from pretrained weights (transfer learning) or train from scratch depending on the notebook configuration.
+- Initialize from pretrained weights (transfer learning).
+- Data augmentation and other regularization methods.
 - Optimize detection losses and monitor convergence during training.
 - Save the best-performing weights for inference.